Andy4495/emulator-8-bit/README.md

 ## Work In Progress

-All opcodes have decoding and execution code implemented, but are not fully tested.
+All opcodes have decoding and execution code implemented.

-The disassembler functionality should be very close to correct (i.e., displaying the correct mnemonic for each opcode).
+The disassembler functionality is well tested and should be very close to correct.

-This is still a "pre-release".
-It is not fully tested and I expect to find some defects in the opcode execution and in the handling of the processor flags.
+However, this is still a "pre-release":

+- The input and output file formats may change.
+- Menu items may be added, removed, modified, or re-ordered.
+- Opcode execution, particularly the handling of processor flags, is not fully tested and probably contains errors.

 Next steps:

-- More thorough testing of all opcode disassembly, execution and processor flag updates
+- More thorough testing of opcode execution and processor flag updates
 - Visual review of all opcode implementation
 - Clean up compiler warnings (if any)
 - Hooks to allow for automated testing.
 This may include: